MrLeeLe/TestProject/README.md

   ==> Check your Chrome/FF/Edge version to download the appropriate version of Webdriver
 -	Launch Eclipse, and import existing **TestProject**
 -	Configure Eclipse to point to Java JDK/bin (to run scripts cmd, need to configure JAVA_HOME and MAVEN_HOME)
--	Maven build and run scripts on eclipse
+-	Maven build and run scripts on eclipse.
+If you want to change browser, open file **config.properties** and change browser name
 -	Tool to create file with specific file extension and size https://www.windows-commandline.com/how-to-create-large-dummy-file/